flax-lang/flax/README.md

 - Found a bug?
 Want a feature?
 - Just submit a pull request!
 - Requested help: Error catching, please!
-A lot of the time the Flax compiler will fail to catch invalid things, leading to fired assertions or even broken LLVM-IR being generated (on the LLVM level, which gives cryptic messages)
+Sometimes the Flax compiler will fail to catch invalid things, leading to fired assertions or even broken LLVM-IR being generated (on the LLVM level, which gives cryptic messages)